Information to Know During a Car Accident Claim

 If the injured driver has health insurance, they may be able to use it where car insurance falls short.
 For example, PIP only covers 80% of medical costs, so even if you only have a $1,000 hospital bill, your car insurance will only cover about $800 of it.
 If you have health insurance, you can choose to submit the rest of that balance to them and hope that they will cover you.

 Certain car insurance companies may also try to subrogate for benefits paid out under medical payments coverage.
-This sounds strange, since your UM, BI, and med pay policies are all issued by the same company, but subrogation for med pay policies sometimes occurs.
+This sounds strange, since your Uninsured Motorist, Bodily Injury, and Med Pay policies are all issued by the same company, but subrogation for Med Pay policies sometimes occurs.

 Some of life's most difficult circumstances prompt people to call an attorney for help.
 An accident can leave you with complex questions and serious concerns.
-A car accident lawyer at the Coye Law Firm wants to help you through this process by discussing the complexities with you.
-Call our office today for a free car accident consultation.
+A car accident attorney can help you through this process by discussing the complexities with you.

 The expert injury attorneys at Coye Law Firm are experienced with Florida, New York, Michigan, and District of Columbia law and are here to help the injured.